Roger Clarke's Web-Site

 Further developed from Clarke (2022)

-4. The Generic Theory of Authentication (GTA)
+4. A Generic Theory of Authentication (GTA)

 The logically second of the two papers, (Clarke 2023a), defines an Id/Entity Assertion as a claim that a particular Virtual Thing or Physical Thing is appropriately associated with one or more Id/Entity-Records.
-An Id/Entity Assertion is subjected to Id/Entity Authentication processes, in order to establish the reliability of the claim.
-Also of relevance is the concept of a Property Assertion, whereby a particular Data-Item-Value in a particular Id/Entity Record is claimed to be appropriately associated with, and to reliably represent, a particular Property of a particular Virtual Thing or Physical Thing.
+An Id/Entity Assertion is subjected to Id/Entity Authentication processes, to establish the reliability of the claim.
+Generally, 'appropriately associated' means that the Thing is the or a Thing that commonly uses a particular Identifier (e.g. a personal name), or that has been assigned a particular Identifier to use in such circumstances (e.g. a customer-code or a UserID).

 Figure 5C: Terms Relating to Authentication